 • The largest CO2 emissions in managed organic soils are from cropland and grassland;

 • Re-calculating of GHG emissions in Latvia using LIFE REstore results in GHG emissions’ reduction by approximately 1,8 million tons of CO2 equivalent per year that is approximately 17% of the total national GHG emissions annually.
-The total GHG emissions of Latvia in 2016 is 10 363 420 tons CO2 equivalent (with LULUCF).

 The national GHG emission factors allow to re-calculate GHG emissions in the annual national GHG Inventory Report as well as in the report of projections of GHG emissions, and provide the methodological basis for the implementation of GHG emissions reduction measures in the management of organic soils in Latvia.
 The application of the national GHG emission factors in the national GHG Inventory Report will affect not only estimates of the GHG emissions from peat extraction sites but also the emission estimates from grassland, cropland and forest lands on drained organic soils.
 Validation of the national GHG emission factors requires publishing them in peer reviewed scientific journal, as was also advocated during GHG Inventory Report’s international audit.

 International climate change policy and the accounting of GHG emissions